thorstenhuhn/launchbar-chrometabs/README.md

 ## Limitations

-Only _normal_ windows are investigated, incognito windows are intentionally skipped.
+Only _normal_ windows are investigated, _incognito_ windows are intentionally skipped.

 All tabs are displayed using the default _Google Chrome_ icon.
-There might be different ways to get a tabs favicon but they are currently considered as dirty hacks:
+There might be different ways to get a tab's favicon but they are currently considered as dirty hacks:

 * Chrome's favicon cache `chrome://favicon/` seems to keep only small versions of icons (16x16) and I don't know howto access the cache from LaunchBar.
 Accessing it from within a chrome extension is discussed at [Stackoverflow](http://stackoverflow.com/q/10665321/934239) and said to be undocumented and unreliable.
 * Chrome's internal database (located in `~/Library/Application Support/Google/Chrome/Default/Favicons` with Chrome Version 47) is locked and has to be copied to gain access.
 Location and structure might change and exporting the binary data to disk might become a performance issue.